napari/napari/docs/source/developers/ROADMAP_0_3_retrospective.md

 - Support for generating animations [#780](https://github.com/napari/napari/pull/780).
 This feature will be supported after we have the ability to serialize the viewer state [#851](https://github.com/napari/napari/pull/851).

+    > We have moved development of the animation functionality to a standalone plugin.
+Currently under active development at https://github.com/sofroniewn/napari-animation.

 - Draggable and resizable layers [#299](https://github.com/napari/napari/issues/299) and [#989](https://github.com/napari/napari/pull/989).
 This feature will be supported after we have added support for world coordinates [project board 10](https://github.com/napari/napari/projects/10) and rotations to our transform model.

 - Linked 1D plots such as histograms, timeseries, or z-profiles [#823](https://github.com/napari/napari/pull/823) and [#675](https://github.com/napari/napari/pull/675).